tjandrayana/ortho-cephalometry/README.md

 ## 📚 Resources

+- **Blog Post**: [Modernizing Cephalometric Analysis: Building a Web App for Orthodontic Diagnostics](https://dev.to/tj1609/modernizing-cephalometric-analysis-building-a-web-app-for-orthodontic-diagnostics-3lp7) - Read about the modernization journey on dev.to
 - Original project: [https://github.com/alexcorvi/cephalometric](https://github.com/alexcorvi/cephalometric)
 - Original demo: [http://cephalometric.apexo.app/](http://cephalometric.apexo.app/)

-## ⚠️ Limitations

-- Cross-browser compatibility issues may exist (works best on Google Chrome)
-- Requires modern browser with JavaScript enabled

----

 **Note**: This tool was originally part of a larger dental practice management application called Apexo.
 This version is a standalone, modernized implementation that maintains full compatibility with the original project format.

+---